Working in Thailand

 Most expats who work in Thailand work in the service sector, specifically in the tourism and teaching industries.

-Teaching English in Thailand is still the most common type of work available to expats, is an industry that is relatively easy to navigate and offers salaries that are high compared to local wages.
+Teaching English in Thailand is still the most common type of work available to expats; the industry is relatively easy to navigate and offers salaries that are high compared to local wages.

 Expats with the right qualifications should be able to find opportunities online, while many others move to the country first, take a course and look for work.
 The highest paying teaching jobs are at international schools in Thailand while English language schools are also a popular option.